george-sarji/StandAlone-database/README.md

 ## Update 25/SEP/2017:
 Began adding tasks, deleting tasks and showing all tasks that are in the database.
 Added an inner class inside the DatabaseManager named DatabaseTool.
 Code is 95% finished.

+## Update 29/SEP/2017 - 08:45:
+Began working on the view all tasks again; ran into a problem, which is the table spacing.
+Need to google further for the solution to create dynamic table margins.
+The table for show all tasks is complete and ready for use, added a scrollable view so that the user ca use it with multiple tasks.
+To do: Create the function to edit a specific task.
+Keep in mind the task object is set in the button's tag.